Pandaqi/Rode-Panda-Website/rode-panda/content/english/design/boardgame/that's amorphe.md

 It's probably my first game that is truly a party game.
 The explanation above is already 90% of the rules, and I've tested the game successfully with groups of any size or gaming experience.

-Visit my blog to read [the developer diary](https://pandaqi.com/blog/boardgames/thats-amorphe).
-It explains how I designed this game and the different versions through which it went.
+The devlog ("developer diary", see link above) explains how I designed this game and the different versions through which it went.

 ## What's special?